 These all add up faster than expected.
 You may even need to take time off work or ask friends and family for help, which adds pressure during an already busy time.

-Professional long distance movers price your move based on weight and distance.
+Professional long distance movers price your move based on weight and distance, making it easier to plan a long distance move.
 This structure helps you compare services and understand what is included.
 When you factor in the time, labor, and risk you take on with a DIY move, hiring movers often becomes the more predictable and efficient option.

 Mistake 2: Assuming All Moving Companies Offer the Same Service